For small sustainable fashion brands like Sympatico, sourcing sustainably means forging long-term, trust-based relationships with suppliers.

 I make it a practice to ask suppliers how the product I’m buying is produced, even when I buy small quantities, such as the hemp cord for my hang tags.
 I want it to register with the supplier that customers such as Sympatico, and in turn my customers, care about how they and their suppliers do business.
 Given a choice, I select reputable businesses who stand behind their products and with whom I can develop a personal relationship.
 I try to avoid discount suppliers who seem focused entirely on the bottom line.

 Asking about how products are made is a powerful way we can all register our concern for planetary health and justice.
-While I don't always get my questions answered, the process of asking may just get them thinking about a better way of doing things.
+While I don't always get my questions answered, the process of asking may just get those businesses to begin thinking about a better way of doing things that protects our planet and our health.